benhcai/code0312/README.md

 🏗  Current developments are mostly focused on developing projects with JavaScipt or React on the frontend and Node.js as the backend.

-🚀  Personal interests include all things crypto.
+🚀  Personal interests include all things FinTech and crypto.

 ⾦  Lately, I've also been learning Rust and enjoying reading "the book".